 About Greg Wayman, ASHI Certified Home Inspector

 Greg is independent, an American Society of Home Inspectors Certified Inspector, Heat Exchanger Experts Certified, and Nebraska Radon Measurement Specialist with over 3,000 home inspections under his belt.
-He's been performing home inspections full-time for almost 12 years.
+He's been performing home inspections full-time for over 12 years.
 For 6 years, he was a NAHI Certified Real Estate Inspector.
 He left the National Association of Home Inspectors in the Spring of '09 due to NAHI failing to offer its members any benefits and the poor leadership decisions of their Board.
 As their Treasurer, he had surfaced the fact that about 50% of membership dues were going to their management company.
 He tried to reduce the management fees, but was ignored and outvoted by the majority of the Board.
 He could no longer be a part of NAHI at that point.
 Up until 2009, he was a Past Board Member of NAHI, Served on NAHI's Executive Committee as the Secretary/Treasurer in 2008, Chaired NAHI's Website Committee and served on that committee for 5+ years, was their Board Liaison for their Marketing/PR Committee from '07-'08, & was the Past President of The Nebraska Chapter of NAHI '04-'07.
 He has been with ASHI for over 6 years now.
 He joined ASHI because of political reasons, their successful presence in the marketplace, and for all of the benefits they offer their members.

 Our Home Inspection Area